astra-toolbox/astra-toolbox/README.md

 ## Documentation / samples

-See the MATLAB and Python code samples in the `samples/` directory and on https://www.astra-toolbox.com/.
+See the Python and MATLAB code samples in the `samples/` directory and https://www.astra-toolbox.com/docs/.

 ## Installation instructions